The Revelation of Jesus Christ

 “Look, I am coming soon.
 Blessed is he who keeps the words of the prophecy of this book…—Revelation 22:7 MEV

 “Look, I am coming soon!
 My reward is with Me to give to each one according to his work…” —Revelation 22:12 MEV

 He who testifies to these things says, “Surely I am coming soon.”
 Amen.
 Even so, come Lord Jesus!—Revelation 22:20 MEV

 What does “soon” really mean?

-Keep in mind what Peter said regarding the return of the Lord.
+Keep in mind what the Apostle Peter said regarding the return of the Lord.
 It’s been 2000 years since this prophecy was given to the church.
 2 Peter 3:1-12 gives some insight to what the Lord was saying, “I am coming soon!”
 The word soon means quickly (KJV), speedily and suddenly and “without delay.”
 Soon describes the nature of His 2nd coming not the time span up to His 2nd coming.
-God has a time table and will do a quick work in the earth.
+God has a time table and is doing a quick work in the earth.
 God has been at work for the past 6000 years of human history and we are now coming up on the 7th millennium which is a day of rest for humanity under the rule of the Lord Jesus Christ.

 Understanding God’s redemptive plan and the nature of His return will create a sense of expectation and hope for the future as well as an urgency to fulfill the Great Commision.

 The Spirit and the bride say, “Come.”
 Let him who hears say, “Come.”
 Let him who is thirsty come.
 Let him who desires take the water of life freely.—Revelation 22:17 MEV